 Crisp, botanical, bracing, bold—all of these are terms that can be used to described the Alaska.
-A close relative of the Martini, the Alaska was first developed in the early 1900s, though the origin of its name remains a mystery.
-Originally, the recipe called for Old Tom Gin, a sweeter, barrel aged gin historically used in the Martinez.
-By its publication in “The Savoy Cocktail Book” in 1930, however, the Old Tom was replaced with a London dry gin, and has remained so ever since.“It dances between spirit-driven and citrus-forward,” says bartender Keli Rivers, formerly of San Francisco's Whitechapel, a temple of gin and gin cocktails.
+A close relative of the Martini, the Alaska was developed in the early 1900s, though the origin of its name remains a mystery.
+Originally, the recipe called for Old Tom Gin, a sweeter, barrel-aged gin historically used in the Martinez.
+By the Alaska’s publication in “The Savoy Cocktail Book” in 1930, however, the Old Tom was replaced with a London dry gin, and has remained so since.
+“It dances between spirit-driven and citrus-forward,” says bartender Keli Rivers, formerly of San Francisco's Whitechapel, a temple of gin and gin cocktails.
 “It’s good, moving from one side of the spectrum to the other.”

-Like a Martini, the Alaska is a straightforward drink to construct, with only gin, Yellow Chartreuse, and a dash of bitters needed.
+Like a Martini, the Alaska is a straightforward drink to construct, with only gin, yellow Chartreuse and a dash of bitters needed.
 However, each ingredient is a potent elixir on its own.
 Yellow Chartreuse is less commonly used in cocktails than its green brethren, and is sweeter and a bit less botanical, though still a deeply herbaceous spirit.
-Orange bitters add even more complexity and botanical notes, as well as a bit of aromatic citrus that is amplified by the lemon zest garnish.
+Orange bitters add further complexity and botanical notes, as well as a bit of aromatic citrus that is amplified by the lemon zest garnish.

 - 1 1/2 ounces gin

 - Garnish: lemon twist